Low Temperature Thermal Technology: When to Use It and Why to Choose It

 • Petroleum hydrocarbons: Increasing the treatment volume temperature to between 30 and 40°C can enhance the aerobic biodegradation reaction rates of petroleum hydrocarbons by three to four times, which will reduce the biologically mediated cleanup timeline by a similar factor.

 Additionally, low temperature thermal technology may be a good fit for a site that is targeting those contaminants mentioned above that also has above ground space and use limitations.
-Because low temperature thermal technology utilizes a degradation pathway, vapors are not generated as is the case with traditional thermal; therefore, no extensive above ground process treatment system and piping is necessary, and the overall footprint of the treatment is relatively small.
+Because low temperature thermal technology utilizes a degradation pathway, vapors are not generated as is the case with traditional 100C thermal; therefore, no extensive above ground process treatment system and piping is necessary, and the overall footprint of the treatment is relatively small.
 The wellfield can be installed in an unobtrusive manner in the background, allowing for a site or facility to continue to operate while the treatment is ongoing.
-Finally, low temperature thermal technology can work for sites with challenging lithology or groundwater present without compromising its effectiveness.
+Finally, low temperature thermal technology can work for sites with challenging lithology or when groundwater is present without compromising its effectiveness.

 Why should you choose low temperature thermal technology?

-Low temperature thermal technology can also be considered a sustainable technology due to its reduced power usage and ability to use alternative, renewable energy sources, such as solar or wind, to power the heaters.
+Low temperature thermal remediation can also be considered a sustainable technology due to its reduced power usage and ability to use alternative, renewable energy sources, such as solar or wind, to power the heaters.
 Additionally, because the heaters, electrical cables, and other equipment used during low temperature thermal treatment are reusable, the overall carbon footprint of low temperature treatment is significantly less than traditional thermal treatment.

 While low temperature thermal remediation will not work in every situation or for every remediation goal, when abiotic and biological degradation is the targeted mechanism of removal, either natural or with amendments, low temperature thermal should be considered as a potential remediation technology.
 As described above, low temperature thermal provides many advantages and may just be the best choice for a project that aims to reduce remediation timelines while lowering cost and taking a big step toward more sustainable remediation.